ShimmerEngineering/Verisense-Toolbox/raw_data_visualization/ReadMe.md

-## Verisense Raw Data Visualization Tool
+## Verisense Raw Data Visualization Tools

-This is a python tool for Windows that can be run from the command line to create visualizations in pdf files of a folder of raw Verisense (.csv) recordings.
-A separate pdf file will be created for each week of raw data.
-After running the tool, pdf files can be found in the 'Verisense_Raw_Acc_QC' folder inside the folder with the raw data that is being analyzed.
+These are python tools for Windows that are run from the command line to create visualizations of raw Verisense sensor data.
+Simply point the tool to a folder of raw Verisense data and a pdf report will be generated in the same folder with visualizations of the raw data.
+There are three different .py files that are all called the same way, but produce different reports.

-There is a separate tool for viewing raw gyroscope data from Verisense.
-It is run the same way as the accel data viewer, it just has a different name and creates a folder called 'Verisense_Raw_Gyro_QC' in which the pdf reports will be generated.
+- Verisense_Accel_Report.py
+	- One report for all accelerometer data
+- Verisense_Accel_Report_Weekly.py
+	- A different report for each week of accelerometer data
+- Verisense_Gyro_Report_Weekly.py
+	- A different report for each week of gyroscope data

+The weekly reports are necessary when a large amount of data is being processed to prevent running into memory issues.

 ### Instructions

 - cmd window
 - go to folder containing the .py file
-- type 'python Verisense_Raw_Acc_Report.py' in cmd window to view acceleration data
+- type 'python Verisense_Accel_Report.py' in cmd window to view acceleration data
-- if gyroscope data is available, type 'python Verisense_Raw_Gyro_Report.py' in cmd window to view gyro data
+- if gyroscope data is available, type 'python Verisense_Raw_Gyro_Report_Weekly.py' in cmd window to view gyro data
 - then enter path to folder (using either '/' or '\\') in cmd window
 - pdf reports(s) will be created in path folder with visualizations